ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 # Install Java JDK

-Install **OpenJDK 8** from https://adoptopenjdk.net/releases.html#x64_win (the MSI installer is fine, tick all the boxes when it asks you which components to install)
+Install **OpenJDK 8 hotspot** from https://adoptopenjdk.net/releases.html#x64_win (the MSI installer is fine, tick all the boxes when it asks you which components to install)

 Do not install an Oracle JDK.